databendlabs/databend-docs/docs/doc/12-visualize/metabase.md

 java -jar metabase.jar
 ```

-## Tutorial: Integrate with Metabase
+## Tutorial: Integrating with Metabase

-The following tutorial shows you how to integrate Databend with Metabase through the Metabase Databend Driver.
-In this tutorial, you'll deploy a local Databend and install Metabase with Docker.
-Before you start, ensure that you have Docker installed.
+This tutorial guides you through the process of integrating Databend / Databend Cloud with Metabase using the Metabase Databend Driver.

 ### Step 1.
-Deploy Databend
+Set up Environment

+To follow along, you'll need to install Metabase with Docker.
+Before you begin, make sure that Docker is installed on your system.

+For this tutorial, you can integrate either with Databend or Databend Cloud:

-Follow the [Deployment Guide](/doc/deploy) to deploy a local Databend.
+- If you choose to integrate with a local Databend instance, follow the [Deployment Guide](/doc/deploy) to deploy it if you don't have one already.
+- If you prefer to integrate with Databend Cloud, make sure you can log in to your account and obtain the connection information for a warehouse.
+For more details, see [Connecting to a Warehouse](/cloud/using-databend-cloud/warehouses#connecting).

 ### Step 2.
 Deploy Metabase

-The steps below describe how to install and deploy Metabase using Docker.
+Follow these steps to install and deploy Metabase with Docker:

 1. Pull the latest Docker image of Metabase from the Docker Hub registry.